nefrank/nefrank.github.io/SegNet.md

 ## Model
-The model used for this project is a modified <a href="https://arxiv.org/ftp/arxiv/papers/2011/2011.01118.pdf">U-Net</a> using depthwise seperable convolutions, as introduced with <a href="https://arxiv.org/pdf/1610.02357.pdf">Xception</a>.
+The model used for this project is a modified <a href="https://arxiv.org/ftp/arxiv/papers/2011/2011.01118.pdf">U-Net</a> using depthwise separable convolutions, as introduced with <a href="https://arxiv.org/pdf/1610.02357.pdf">Xception</a>.
 The input to the model is a 224x224 grayscale image, and the model outputs a 224x224 segmentation map with pixel-wise classification based on whether that pixel is predicted to be background, breast tissue, or pectoral muscle.

 ![image](https://user-images.githubusercontent.com/72168799/133542094-c4fd7a42-d087-4bef-bb9c-84e3aba4345c.png)